 What our Mission Statement means

-It means that at Granger, we expect you to put your studies first because we put your studies first.
+It means that at Granger, we expect you to put your studies first because WE put your studies first.
 We expect you to work hard to succeed and we will work hard to help you succeed.
-Your classes should be at least a little hard, but if you pay attention, take notes, ask questions and attend after school help, your grades will reflect your hard work.
+Your classes should be challenging, and if you pay attention, take notes, ask questions and attend after school programs for help, your grades will reflect your hard work.

 It means that everyone is safe at Granger.
 Every student has the right to attend school and to be safe.

-It means that Granger students always do the right thing, not the easy thing.
+It means that Granger students always do the right thing, which is not always the easy thing.

 It means that we will not give up on you at Granger and you will not give up on yourself.